ACruzana/CYA_Game_MS2/README.md

 ---

 ## Deployment
 This site is temporarily hosted on GitHub Pages, from Master branch.

 Deployment on Pages was made only before submitting the project for final testing.
 The project was kept on Brackets "live preview" for modifications, even though it was committed to GitHub and updated via GitBash on a frequent basis.

+#### Configuration of GitHub Pages
+1. Enter the repository *Settings*.
+2. Scroll down to the *GitHub Pages* section.
+3. Locate *Source* dropdown menu and select *'Master Branch'*.
+4. After scarce time, the link is available and working. [*Access here*](https://cruzzfire.github.io/CYA_Game_MS2/).

+#### Cloning the Repository

 To run it on your local computer offline, the repository must be cloned beforehand.

+1. Once on the repository locate the *Clone or Download* dropdown menu.
+2. Copy either the HTTPS or SSH route to your clipboard.
+3. Open *GitBash* and move to the folder where you want to place the cloned repository files.
+4. Type **"git clone"**, **tap spacebar once** and then paste the route copied in your clipboar at *step 2*.
+5. Press Enter to exec the command and the local cloned files will be created.

 ---